ustankie/data_base_project/Systemy_Baz_Danych.md

 GRANT SELECT ON getTaughtWebinars to teacher

 GRANT EXECUTE on uspAddExamResult to teacher
-GRANT EXECUTE on uspMeetingPresence to teacher
-GRANT EXECUTE on uspModulePresence to teacher
+GRANT EXECUTE on uspAddMeetingPresence to teacher GRANT EXECUTE on uspAddModulePresence to teacher
 GRANT EXECUTE on uspSetMeetingPresence to teacher
 ```